hozuki/MonoGame.Extended2/Sources/MonoGame.Extended.VideoPlayback/README.md

 The library is written in pure C# so building it is a piece of cake.

 - To build MonoGame.Extended.VideoPlayback you just need to restore the dependencies, and then compile the project, via Visual Studio or MSBuild CLI.
-- To build Demo.VideoPlayback.\* you need to obtain Visual Studio and install [MonoGame SDK](http://www.monogame.net/2017/03/01/monogame-3-6/).
-Then you can compile and launch it in Visual Studio.

 The code is written in C# 7.0, therefore you need a C# 7.0-compatible compiler.
-If you are using Visual Studio, you should use Visual Studio 2017.
+If you are using Visual Studio, you should use Visual Studio 2022.

 The code is supplied with detailed comments and XML documentation.
 Hope these help to understand the logic behind the code.